Kyytox/data-explorer.nvim/README.md

 So, I created **data-explorer.nvim**, inspired by: [**duckdb.yazi**](https://github.com/wylie102/duckdb.yazi) and his approach to using DuckDB.

-Make this plugin allowed me to better understand Neovim, which I've been using since August 2025, but there are still things I need to understand.
+Make this plugin allow me to better understand Neovim, which I've been using since August 2025, but there are still things I need to understand.

 <br>